ferrine/blog/source/posts/2023/problem-landscape/post.rst

 There is little sense to introduce another layer of complexity to the problem if the sole purpose is to classify cats and dogs.

 Thus, the biggest difference from :ref:`Black Box <Black-Box>` models is the **requirement** on some sort of structure.
-The structure helps to either constrain set of algorithms together, make the model actionable for real applications.
+The structure helps to either constrain set of algorithms together or make the model actionable for real applications.

 .. note::